-Faculty Credentials.
-All faculty members must submit to the College proof of all earned degrees and any other related credentials, such as professional certificates or licenses.
+Faculty Credentials - All faculty members must submit to the College proof of all earned degrees and any other related credentials, such as professional certificates or licenses.
 Official transcripts must be sent to the Chairperson of the Department.

-Curriculum Vitae.
-All faculty should have an updated curriculum vitae on file in department offices, especially if personnel action is pending.
+Curriculum Vitae - All faculty should have an updated curriculum vitae on file in department offices, especially if personnel action is pending.

-Personnel Files.
-The College maintains two files for each faculty member.
+Personnel Files - The College maintains two files for each faculty member, one in their departmental office and one in the Human Resources office.
 Faculty members have the right and responsibility to inspect and initial their personal personnel files annually in the presence of the Chairperson or designee.
 The personal personnel file will contain information submitted by the individual faculty member or generated by the College.
-The information that may be included are: evidence of academic and professional accomplishments, evaluations of professional performance, observation reports on academic and professional performance, and student evaluation data.
+The information that may be included are evidence of academic and professional accomplishments, evaluations of professional performance, observation reports on academic and professional performance, and student evaluation data.